 - Nursing Statement of Intent

 The completed forms must be submitted to Clark College Enrollment Services by the posted deadline with the $50.00 non-refundable program application fee (all fees subject to change).
-A $25.00 non-refundable, one-time admission application fee is required for all new or transferring students.

 If students have healthcare experience or community service experience for which they would like to receive point consideration, all completed forms must be submitted with all appropriate documentation by the posted deadline.

 - Healthcare Experience Form

 Submit official college transcripts from ALL colleges attended and send updated official transcripts each term.
 Selective Admissions cannot ensure inclusion in the selection process unless all official transcripts are on file by the posted deadline.

 All applications and related materials must be postmarked by:

 - April 1 for possible selection into the Fall class.